 If you’re not into mezcal yet, go to Cantina Ok! with a goal to learn from the highly knowledgeable staff.
 This is a space for drinking and learning about a spirit that is still fairly underappreciated in this country.

 Signature drink: Mezcal!
-If it’s your first foray into the spirit, chat to the staff who can help you figure out the right flavour profile.
+If it’s your first foray into the spirit, chat with the staff who can help you figure out the right flavour profile.
 It should be enjoyed straight and sipped slowly but if it’s too strong for your taste, the Margarita Ok! with pink salt is a great entry point and, just quietly, is one of the best Margaritas in town.

 If you've done some research about bars in Sydney—chances are you've already heard about Maybe Sammy.
 Well, before you turn up your nose, let's just say this bar deserves all the hype.
 The interiors are inspired by the glamour of a 1950s Rat Pack-era hotel bar, arguably the best era of cocktails.
 Maybe Sammy’s greatest claims to fame are the award-winning cocktail shakers behind the bar: co-owner Martin Hudak and bar manager Paolo Maffietti .
 These guys whip up a string of signature cocktails that are a little left of centre (in the best way possible).

 If you needed any further reason to visit, Maybe Sammy holds the number 11 spot on the World’s 50 Best Bars list, and, in 2020, took home the World's 50 Best Michter’s Art of Hospitality award, which is handed down for—you guessed it—hospitality, guest service, and general good vibes in any bar experience.
 Maybe Sammy has proved so popular with Sydneysiders, the team has since opened Sammy Junior and Dean and Nancy on 22 (see below).

 Signature drink: Irish coffee cocktail.
 “It’s a cold version of an Irish coffee—an Australian version!” co-owner Stefano Catino says.
 Ingredients include Redbreast 12 Irish whisky, house-made cold brew, and cream to finish.